SaikrishnaSonnakula/styleguide_source/README.md

 * [Resources and Helpful Links](#resources)
 * [Questions](#questions)

-To view deployed examples of different components bookmark [this page](https://dev10.kaiserpermanente.org/styleguide/) or deploy this repository locally with ``` grunt serve ```.
+To view deployed examples of different components [see the online version](https://dev10.kaiserpermanente.org/styleguide/)

+<a name="installing"></a>

 ## Installing Styleguide
-<a name="installing"></a>
+Make sure you are running [Node JS](https://nodejs.org/en/blog/release/v0.10.42/) to run npm and grunt commands

 ### NPM

 The styleguide is NPM module.
 You can install it by running the following command in your project directory:

-    npm install -D git+ssh://git@stash.kp.org/rwd/styleguide.git
+    `npm install -D git+ssh://git@stash.kp.org/rwd/styleguide.git`

+### Viewing the repository locally

+* In Terminal/cmd  (if you have not already) get the NPM dev dependencies by running ` you@host:~ stylguide$ npm install`
+* Then to run `you@host:~ stylguide$grunt serve`
+* In any browser type in your local host at port `4502` example: `localhost:4502`

+<a name="usage"></a>
 ## How to Use Styleguide in your Projects
-<a name="usage"></a>
 ### Modern Styles with Webpack

 If you're using [build-plugin](https://stash.kp.org/projects/RWD/repos/build-plugin/browse) you'll be using webpack